thunderbird/council-docs/BY_LAWS.md

 The election timetable shall run as follows:

-1. Electoral roll created and published (january)
+1. Electoral roll created and published (January)
 2. Announcement of the election on first Monday of March
 3. Nominations to the Council (1 week)
 4. Discussion period (1 week)